-Students who have scored a 24 or higher on the Mathematics portion of the ACT and who have successfully completed Algebra I and II in high school with a grade of A or B will be able to skip MATH 1203 College Algebra if they choose and will be eligible to take MATH 1213 Plane Trigonometry, MATH 2003 Introduction to Statistics, or MATH 2023 Business Calculus.
+Students who have scored a 24 or higher on the Mathematics portion of the ACT and who have successfully completed Algebra II or III in high school with a grade of A or B will be able to skip MATH 1203 College Algebra if they choose and will be eligible to take MATH 1213 Plane Trigonometry, MATH 2003 Introduction to Statistics, or MATH 2023 Business Calculus.

-Students who have scored a 24 or higher on the Mathematics portion of the ACT and who have completed high school Algebra I, II, and Trigonometry with a grade of A or B will be eligible to take MATH 2015 Calculus I.
+Students who have scored a 24 or higher on the Mathematics portion of the ACT and who have completed high school Algebra II or III and Trigonometry with a grade of A or B will be eligible to take MATH 2015 Calculus I.

 Students DO NOT get credit for MATH 1203 College Algebra or MATH 1213 Plane Trigonometry if they choose to skip those classes.
-Eligibility for this action will be determined by a division chair.
+Eligibility for this action will be determined by a dean.

-Prerequisite: ACT Math score of 0-16, COMPASS Pre-Algebra score of 0-99 or COMPASS Algebra score of 0-26, or Classic ACCUPLACER Elementary Algebra score of 47 or below.
+Prerequisite: None.
 Offered in the fall and spring semesters.
 The content of this course includes order of operations, linear equations, functions, graphs, applications, and systems of equations.